sa-tre/satre-specification/docs/source/contributing/index.md

 Otherwise, you can end up with merge conflicts.
 Please check the open pull requests first to make sure there aren't any [open requests from the bot](https://github.com/sa-tre/satre-specification/pulls/app%2Fallcontributors) before adding another.

-What happens if you accidentally run the bot before the previous run was merged, and you got those pesky merge conflicts?
+What happens if you accidentally run the bot before the previous run was merged and you got those pesky merge conflicts?
 (Don't feel bad, we have all done it! 🙈)
 Simply close the pull request and delete the branch (`all-contributors/add-<username>`).
 If you are unable to do this for any reason, please let us know by opening an issue, and SATRE team members will be very happy to help!